 The NSW EPA has more information about dealing with noise.

-- Your name and phone number (these details will be kept confidential)
+- Name and phone number (kept confidential)

 - A description of the vehicle - make, model, colour and type

 - The street and suburb where the vehicle was observed

 - The date and time the vehicle was observed

 Reports must be submitted within 14 days of observing a vehicle.
 The EPA will only take action on reports of loud vehicles where the source of the noise is the vehicle exhaust.
 Contact the EPA's Environment Line on 131 555 for more information.